A central venous catheter is a tube that goes into a vein in your arm or chest and ends at the right side of your heart

 - Portal or reservoir.
 A pouch made of hard metal or plastic.

-- Rubber top.
+- Silicone top.
 Where a needle is inserted into the portal.

 - Tube or catheter.
 Carries medicine or blood from the portal to a large vein and into the heart.

-To get medicine or nutrition through your port, a trained provider will stick a special needle through your skin and the rubber top and into the portal.
+To get medicine or nutrition through your port, a trained provider will stick a special needle through your skin and the silicone top and into the portal.
 A numbing cream can be used on your skin to decrease the pain of the needle stick.

 - Your port may be used in your home, in a clinic, or in the hospital.

 - A sterile dressing (bandage) will be placed around your port when it is used to help prevent infection.

 When your port is not being used, you can bathe or swim, as long as your doctor says you are ready for activity.
 Check with your provider if you plan to do any contact sports, such as soccer and football.

 Nothing will stick out of your skin when your port is not being used.
 This decreases your chance of infection in or around your port.

 About once a month, you will need to have your port flushed to help prevent clots.
 To do this, your provider will use a special solution.

 Ports can be used for a long time.
 When you no longer need your port, your provider will remove it.

 When to Call the Doctor

 Tell your provider right away if you notice any signs of infection, such as: